-- Introduce you to sociological concepts and theories - Help you to use these concepts and theories to better understand your own social experiences and events in the larger social world - Provide you with an understanding of how sociologists conduct research - This course will allow you to begin to "think" like a sociologist:
+- Learn to apply sociological concepts and theories to help you use the sociological imagination to understand the connections between individuals and the broader social contexts in which you live. - Learn to use these concepts and theories to better understand your own social experiences and events in the larger social world. - This course will allow you to begin to "think" like a sociologist. - The ability to use multiple perspectives in understanding and analyzing social issues and everyday problems in human living.